-Karmala Lara(Tracker GibbsxKarmala Lily) has whelped in WA to Riana Cash II and Marina is receiving good reports of the pups sold.
+Karmala Lara(Tracker GibbsxKarmala Lily) had a litter in WA to Riana Cash II and Marina is receiving good reports of the pups sold.
 Lara now has a second litter to Cash.

 The two criteria I use when selecting pups early on are temperament and breeding, I have confidence that they will work because only a couple of pups I’ve sold have failed to start well.
 In both cases it was because the pup had not received enough affection/praise/positive affirmation of its actions.
 These pups are quite sensitive and need that to build up confidence, some more than others of course.
 Unless you want a lot of arrogant, hard headed dogs it’s essential to retain some sensitivity; the trouble is getting the balance just right.
 It seems to be a general rule of thumb that the wider working, clever mustering dogs are on average a bit more sensitive than full on yard dogs.